h-tu/h-tu.github.io/_pages/about.md

 ---
 October Update:

-I've started on a side AR project aim to help guitar learner which includes tracking, 3D graphics, etc. More details will be available soon!
+I've started on a side AR project aim to help guitar learner memorize notes on fretboard with tracking, 3D graphics, etc. More details will be available soon!

 ---